mcrooks83/hookieReader/README.md

-each participant was given a number 1-4 flight data had multiple directories so one was chosen that was in close proximity to all participants each directory before_flight, flight and recovery contains all .dat files
+each participant was given a number 1-4 flight data had multiple directories so one was chosen that was in close proximity to all participants each directory before_flight, flight and recovery contains all .dat files data is locaated on level up to this directory (4_cosmo)

 ## COMPILE